titan00001/landing-page/README.md

 Add bootstrap
-make website resposive to lg, sm viewport only make web responsive to all viewport aptly fix the links to target sections
+make website resposive to lg, sm viewport only make web responsive to all viewport aptly improve typography in medium and small Viewport make experience section responsive

+fix the links to target sections(javascript)

 Completed: